envisioning/vocab/vocab/lnn-liquid-neural-network.md

 ---
 category: ARCH, CORE
+generality:
+- 0.72
+- 0.695
+- 0.67
+- 0.645
+- 0.62
+- 0.595
+- 0.57
 slug: lnn
 summary: Type of artificial neural network designed to process data that changes over time, such as time series data, by simulating a more dynamic and fluid-like behavior.
 title: LNN (Liquid Neural Network)
 ---